Lexington Winter Invitational

 James Bathurst Paradigm

-What this means for you is that I typically spend more time running tournaments than judging in them.
+What this means for policy debaters is that I typically spend more time running tournaments than judging in them.
 My flowing skills are not what they used to be.
 You need to SLOW DOWN for your tags and authors or else they will not make my flow.
 You should also SLOW DOWN for the actual claims on any theory or analytic arguments (Treat them like cards!).
 My flow is sacred to me, if you want me to vote for you, your flow should look like mine.
 Lay it out for me like I am a three year-old.

 As for arguments, I consider myself a stock-issues judge.
 Those are what I coach my novices, and I still feel they are the best arguments in policy debate.
 That said, I have voted on all types of arguments and performance styles in debate.
 If you want me to vote on something that is not a stock issue, you better explain it to me like I am a three year-old.
 Even if you want me to vote on a stock issue, you should explain it to me like I am a three year-old.